Dimension Reduction via Sum-of-Squares and Improved Clustering Algorithms for Non-Spherical Mixtures: Technical Overview

 Algorithmically verifying the concentration property required to handle relative Frobenius separation needs only $d^{O(1)}$ time and samples.
 Indeed, this observation is a core component in robustly learning a mixture of $k$ arbitrary Gaussians (see Theorem 4.3 in~\cite{MR4490075-Bakshi22}).

-The critical bottleneck in~\cite{bakshi2020outlierrobust} is the cost of certifying the anti-concentration property, which uses moment-based certificates and necessarily incurs a cost of $d^{\Omega(k)}$ in sample complexity as $\Omega(k)$ moments are necessary for their goal.
-They incur this cost even in the case of centered mixtures.
+The critical bottleneck in~\cite{bakshi2020outlierrobust} is the cost of certifying the anti-concentration property, which uses moment-based certificates and necessarily incurs a cost of $d^{\Omega(k)}$ in sample complexity, as $\Omega(k)$ moments are necessary for their goal.
+They incur this cost even in the case of centered mixtures, and it is required for their algorithm to cluster mixtures that contain pairs of components that only satisfy condition 2 in~\Cref{def:param-distance}.
 A concrete example for which the prior methods require $d^{\Omega(k)}$ samples is the total-variation separated mixture $\frac{1}{k} \sum_{i} N(0,I-v_iv_i^{\top})$ for arbitrary but distinct unit vectors $v_1, v_2, \ldots, v_k \in \R^d$.